Aidar5/nattoeng/docs/source/book/additional_info/pytest_pyneng.rst

 conftest.py
 ~~~~~~~~~~~

 In addition to test directory there is a conftest.py file - special file in which you can write functions (more precisely fixtures) common to different tests.
-For example, this file contains functions that connect via SSH/Telnet to euipment.
+For example, this file contains functions that connect via SSH/Telnet to equipment.

 Useful commands
 ~~~~~~~~~~~~~~~~